netx-as/docs/docs/system/system-update.md

 * **[extras]** Packages that add functionality to the core distribution.
 It is enabled by default.
 * **[epel]** Extra Packages for Enterprise Linux (EPEL) repository provides set of additional packages for Enterprise Linux.
 It is enabled by default.
 * **[netx]** Repository that contains custom packages designed primarily for NetXOS.
 These packages add new functionality and updates/enhanced some of the [base], or [updates] packages.
 The repository provides core NetXOS packages, such as `netc`.
 It is enabled by default.
+* **[netx-early-access]** Early access version for [netx] packages.
+These packages are candidates for the stable release and are more tested than devel packages.
+It is disabled by default.
 * **[netx-devel]** Development version for [netx] packages.
 These packages use up-to-date git code and have undergone some basic testing.
 Users should not use this repository except for a specific reason.
 It is disabled by default.

 ## Update naming conventions